 - Choose how many questions to display per page.

-Tip: As a guideline place one question per page if they are cognitively demanding/longer questions and several questions if the questions are short.
+Tip: As a guideline, place one question per page if they are cognitively demanding/longer questions and several questions if the questions are short.

 - Optionally check Prevent moving backwards through pages.
+This is never advised for summative quizzes, because this results in high stress inducement for students.

 - Optionally check Shuffle questions at the quiz level to have each student receiving the questions in a different order.